 2.1 The data we collect from you

-We collect information about you when you use one of our MindMotion devices and/or participate in our registry, clinical studies, clinical trials or clinical evaluations.
+We collect information about you when you use one of our products and/or participate in our registry, clinical studies, clinical trials or clinical evaluations.
 These data are for example:

 Our products collect information about your impairment by tracking your different sessions (activity score, game time, etc.).
 They also produce information that allows us to identify you.
 This information can be, for example:

-We need this personal information to provide you with our services and improve your user experience.
-Without this information, it would be impossible for you to use our services.
+We need this personal and/or health data to provide you with our services and improve your user experience.

 2.2 Data we collect from other sources

-It is possible that other sources such as hospitals, our subsidiaries, or other companies active in the health field or not, may send us health information about you.
+It is possible that other sources such as hospitals, our subsidiaries, or other companies active in the health field, may send us health information about you.
+This can happen when for example you, as a patient, use our product in a clinic or a hospital.
+These clinics and hospitals can send us information about you.
 The information received is then combined with other information we already have about you.
 This data can be, for example: